 In most cases something goes wrong: even with the best preparation, chaos and bad luck can’t be avoided.
 Most of the time, however, those problems can be resolved without much effort or special tools.
-Read here how ice cubes, rubber bands, plastic wrap and colored adhesive dots can help to make the relocation easier.
+Read here how ice cubes, rubber bands, plastic wrap, colored adhesive dots and other moving tips can help to make the relocation easier.

 Just a few minutes to dismantle the cabinet, but you’ve made the calculation without the frayed screw head.
 There’s no grip and it can’t be removed from the screw hole.
 Then it’s good to have a rubber band at hand.
 One of the wide ones used for jars.
 Put it on the screw head, put the screwdriver on and try again.
 Works wonderfully, doesn’t it?

 Moving tip no.3: Small colored dots for furniture parts